matthew-andrews/workshop-making-it-work-offline/03-offline-todo/08-rendering-todos/README.md

 - `todoToHtml` takes a single todo and converts it to a HTML string.
 - `renderAllTodos` takes an array of todos, converts each of them HTML and then sets the `innerHTML` of the `ul` to those strings concatenated together.
 - `refreshView` returns a promise then gets all the todos from the local database and passes them to `renderAllTodos`, which converts the todos to HTML and injects that HTML into the web page.
+- We have also enhanced another method, the `onSubmit` event handler, so that the todos re-render as new todos are added.

 ---